Relative energy deficiency in sport: Osteoporosis

-Osteoporosis is defined by the National Institutes of Health as ‘‘a skeletal disorder characterized by compromised bone strength predisposing a person to an increased risk of fracture.’’
+Osteoporosis is defined by the National Institutes of Health as a skeletal disorder characterized by compromised bone strength predisposing a person to an increased risk of fracture.
 Low estrogen levels and poor nutrition, especially low calcium intake, can lead to osteoporosis, the third aspect of the triad.
-This condition can ruin a female athlete's career because it may lead to stress fractures and other injuries.
+This condition can ruin an athlete's career because it may lead to stress fractures and other injuries.

 Patients with RED-S get osteoporosis due to hypoestrogenemia, or low estrogen levels.
 With estrogen deficiency, the osteoclasts live longer and are therefore able to resorb more bone.
 In response to the increased bone resorption, there is increased bone formation and a high-turnover state develops which leads to bone loss and perforation of the trabecular plates.
-As osteoclasts break down bone, patients see a loss of bone mineral density.
-Low bone mineral density renders bones more brittle and hence susceptible to fracture.
+As osteoclasts break down bone, patients see a loss of bone mineral density (BMD).
+Low BMD renders bones more brittle and hence susceptible to fracture.
 Because athletes are active and their bones must endure mechanical stress, the likelihood of experiencing bone fracture is particularly high.

 Additionally, because those suffering with RED-S are also restricting their diet, they may also not be consuming sufficient amounts vitamins and minerals which contribute to bone density; not getting enough calcium or vitamin D further exacerbates the problem of weak bones.

-Bone mass is now thought to peak between the ages of 18-25.
-Thus, behaviors which result in low bone density in youth could be detrimental to an athlete’s bone health throughout her lifetime.
+Bone mass is now thought to peak between the ages of 18 and 25.
+Thus, behaviors which result in low bone density in youth could be detrimental to an athlete's bone health throughout their lifetime.

 In addition, ovulation is the primary way that females create the hormone progesterone.
 When an ovum is released from the ovary, the structure that remains develops into the corpus luteum.
 The corpus luteum emits the hormone progesterone during the 10–16 days of the luteal phase.
 Without experiencing regular, ovulatory menstrual cycles, the female is not secreting the hormone progesterone during the luteal phase of her cycle.
 Progesterone directly stimulates osteoblasts to make new bone.
-Therefore if the woman is not ovulating, she is not creating progesterone, and misses out on this opportunity to stimulate new bone growth.
+Therefore, if the woman is not ovulating, she is not creating progesterone, and misses out on this opportunity to stimulate new bone growth.